WHAT MAKES A GOOD POST – AND OTHER NOTES FOR AN ONLINE COURSE

 (may vary by course – check the directions in yours)

-– at least one 300-to-400-word posting of your own at govt396.com, in answer to one or more of the Essay Prompts that I will provide for you, (word lengths may vary)
+– at least one 200-to-400-word posting of your own at govt396.com, in answer to one or more of the Essay Prompts that I will provide for you, (word lengths may vary)

 – two 100-word replies to classmate’s postings on govt396.com,

-(Essay assignments’ word-lengths may vary by week – see directions on any particular week’s page.
+Essay assignments’ word-lengths may vary by week – see directions on any particular week’s page.
 Essay assignments will also vary by course – check your course and week for specific word lengths.
-Not every course has Facebook.)

 For all of these, there will be specific due dates in each week’s outline of assignments.
 Links to the outline of assignments for each week will be posted to the course’s main page each week.
-Posts/comments may be as long as twice the recommended length, but should not be significantly shorter than the recommended lengths.
+Posts/comments may be as long as twice the recommended length if you really have that much to say, but should not be significantly shorter than the recommended lengths.

 And finally, for the end of the semester you will write a lengthier paper (2,000 words) on the relevant topic of your choosing; we will discuss.